Eighties Matchbox B-Line Disaster: "David Walliams is a total phoney"

 Hello Guy.
 How did you feel when revisiting the album?

 Guy McKnight: “Excited, Proud.
 Grateful that we did it.
 It undoubtedly was charged with frenetic energy and madness and life force.
-The world has changed and consequently the musical landscape has changed so much that I’m not sure if, aside from Fat White Family, bands like ours really exist or get signed anymore.”
+The world has changed and consequently the musical landscape has changed so much that I’m not sure if, aside from Fat White Family, bands like ours rarely exist or get signed anymore.”

 Are Fat White Family your spiritual descendants?